How to be Happy in a Relationship: My 3 Learnings

-Without us properly and patiently framing what is it we want to say, our partner has no clue about what’s going on in our head
+the first secret of a happy relationship — without us properly and patiently framing what we want to say, our partner has no clue about what’s going on in our head! — Communicate Clearly.

 That Sunday afternoon I had made a pot full of spinach soup.
-My idea was to sit in the sun, eat, and watch something with my partner.
+My idea was to sit in the sun, eat, and watch something fun with my partner.
 Afterward, I wanted to write.
-I asked him to play something on the laptop for a bit.
+I asked him to play a good video.
 I thought he would put on something happy on Netflix.
 He didn’t.
 He played a superhero movie.

 “But I don’t feel like watching superhero.
 What other options do we have?”
 I asked.